 BATAK FARMS, MARKETS, TASTINGS, FLOWERS AND A PLEASANT LAKESIDE LUNCH

 Today we visit a farming area to taste some of those exotic fruits, see how they are grown and meet the growers.

 Then it’s on to the famed Berastagi fruit and flower market where we will see the wide range of produce from this fertile region – exotic, delicious, succulent fruits, vegetables and flowers, plus clothing and souvenirs, honey, other local foods.
 Not just a look-see, but also a fruit tasting, with vendors encouraging us to try their product.

 We can also buy and eat local snacks – like freshly grilled and buttered sweet corn on the cob – or buy favorite fruits to take back to the hotel for later.
 We can even take a ride around the market precinct on a horse and pony cart.

-It’s Chinese for lunch at the Asia Restaurant (maybe try their chilled passionfruit drink) and afterwards we take a short excursion to the village of Lau Kawar, nestled by a beautiful lake in the foothills of Mt Sinabung.
+Afterwards we take a short excursion to the village of Lau Kawar, nestled by a beautiful lake in the foothills of Mt Sinabung for a lakeside picnic/BBQ lunch.
 The lake is noted for its blue waters and peaceful atmosphere.